A gun in the face: Davos ploy to reshape refugee debate

 “I have done nothing,” he said, adding that he had failed his first goal on arriving in Europe: “to help my family, to do something for them”.
 The 33-year-old left his native Aleppo in 2012 and says he suffers depression, fearing deportation.

-A former engineering student who speaks several languages, he helps out at the migrant centre and assists aid groups.
+A former engineering student who speaks several languages, he helps out at the migrant center and assists aid groups.

 Many other migrants, however, have found work and a new life, especially in Germany where official data issued in April 2018 showed a growing number are finding jobs.